 2005.
 July 29th.
 Tribute to Chet Helms.
 Great American Music Hall, San Francisco, California.
 I spoke with Chet while he was very ill in his hospital bed not long before he passed away.
 Although he was very concerned about his health, as he had been for quite some time, he was at that point optimistic […]

 2004.
 Spencer Dryden Benefit at Slims: San Francisco: 5/22/04 Benefit organizer Pete Sears goes over the evenings schedule with master of ceremonies Wavy Gravy.
 I put this benefit together to help Spencer who was having medical problems as well as having had his house burned down.
-A special thanks to Dawn Holliday and the staff […]
+A special thanks to Dawn Holliday and the staff at […]

 2004.
 May 22nd.
 Spencer Dryden Benefit organized by Pete Sears at Slims, San Francisco, CA. Flying Other Brothers onstage with Warren Haynes and Bob Weir. — with Ann Atomic Moonalice, Roger McNamee, James Sanchez, Bob Weir, Warren Haynes Presents: The Christmas Jam, Warren Haynes and Barry Sless.

 2002.
 I first met my good friends in “The Flying Other Brothers” after Roger McNamee had held a private “Not New Years” party at the Fillmore West with Hot Tuna & Bob Weir.
 I sat in with The Flying Other Brothers that night.
-Roger and the FOB had hired Hot Tuna as part of Jorma’s […]
+Roger and the FOB had hired Hot Tuna as part of Jorma’s “Fur Peace […]

 2002.
 The Flying Other Brothers.
 “52 Week High”.
 I played keyboards as a special guest on several tracks.
 Jack Casady & Stacy Parish produced the album at Sy Klopps Studios in San Francisco.